Beck A. Taylor: Career

 Taylor began his career as an analyst for Andersen Consulting (now Accenture).
 He worked as a professor of economics at Baylor University and Samford University.
 He served as the dean of Samford University's Brock School of Business from 2005 to 2010, as well as an associate dean of research and faculty development at Baylor's Hankamer School of Business.
 At Samford, Taylor created the Samford Business Network to connect university students with the business community of Birmingham, Alabama.

 In 2010, Taylor was selected as the 18th President of Whitworth University, succeeding William P. Robinson.
 There, he focused on community development and institutional effectiveness, in addition to holding the university's largest fundraising campaign.
 Following an 11-year tenure at Whitworth, Taylor was elected as the 19th president of Samford University in March 2021, succeeding retiring president Andrew Westmoreland.
 He assumed office in July 2021.
 He was formally inaugurated on November 4, 2021, giving an address on love.

 Personal life

 Taylor and his wife, Julie Taylor, have three children.
-Their oldest son, Zachary, is a Nashville-based musician recording under the name Dreamer Boy.
+Their oldest son, Zachary, is a Los Angeles-based musician recording under the name Dreamer Boy.
+Their daughter, Lauren, is earning her Doctor of Medicine degree from the University of Washington School of Medicine, and practices in Nashville.
+Their youngest daughter Chloe is an undergraduate student at Samford.
 They are members of Dawson Memorial Baptist Church in Homewood, Alabama.
-His daughter, Lauren Taylor, is earning her Doctor of Medicine degree from the University of Washington School of Medicine.